aeternity/aepp-sdk-js/docs/guides/oracles.md

 const queryId = 'oq_...';
 const options = { onAccount: 'ak_...' } // only the account of the oracle can respond to the query

-// using the query instance
-const query = await aeSdk.getQueryObject(oracleId, queryId)
-await query.respond('{"temperature": 27.5}', options)

-// OR using the aeSdk (instance of AeSdk class) directly by providing the queryId await aeSdk.respondToQuery(queryId, '{"temperature": 27.5}', options)
+// using the aeSdk (instance of AeSdk class) by providing the queryId await aeSdk.respondToQuery(queryId, '{"temperature": 27.5}', options)
 ```